EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="profile"></a>
 ## Performance

-MoMofy performance has been profiled using 460 public metagenomic assemblies and co-assemblies of chicken gut (ERP122587, ERP125074, and ERP131894) ranging in size from ~62 K to ~893 M assembled bases.
-We used as input files the metagenomic assemblies, CDS prediction and annotation with MGnify v5 pipeline, and palidis outputs generated after subsetting the number of reads to 10 M. To generate this report, MoMofy was run adding the following tags to the command: `-with-report -with-trace -with-timeline timeline.out`.
+MoMofy performance was profiled using 460 public metagenomic assemblies and co-assemblies of chicken gut (ERP122587, ERP125074, and ERP131894) with sizes ranging from ~62 K to ~893 M assembled bases.
+We used the metagenomic assemblies, CDS prediction and annotation files generated by MGnify v5 pipeline, and PaliDIS outputs generated after downsampling the number of reads to 10 M. MoMofy was run adding the following options: `-with-report -with-trace -with-timeline timeline.out`.

 <p align="center" width="100%">
    <img src="media/run_time.png" width="40%"/>
 </p>
 <p align="center" width="100%">
    <img src="media/peak_rss.png" width="40%"/>
    <img src="media/peak_vmem.png" width="40%"/>